Pay Your Zakāh

 Pay Your Zakaah

+You can pay your Zakaah via Bank, PayPal, Cash or Online.
 The correct references are: “Zakaah”, “Zakaat Al-Fitr”, “Fidyah”.

-You can also donate securely online.
+You can also donate securely online via PayPal.

 Important: To ensure your zakāh is fully received without deduction or deficiency, please add 5% to cover the processing fee.